MaastrichtU-IDS/translator-openpredict/README.md

 #### Option 3: Run with Docker

-Running using Docker can be convenient if you just want to run the API without installing the packages locally, or run in production alongside other services.
+Running using Docker can be convenient if you just want to run the API without installing the package locally, or if it runs in production alongside other services.

 Clone the [repository](https://github.com/MaastrichtU-IDS/translator-openpredict):